Blockchain-Learning-Group/dapp-fundamentals/course-content/ticTacToeExercise.rst

      */
     function takeTurn(uint256 _x, uint256 _y) external {}

-4. We need to calculate the correpsonding index in the array based on the x and y passed in
+4. We need to calculate the correpsonding index in the array based on the x and y passed in, line 27
 --------------------------

 ::

     uint256 boardLocation = _y*3 + _x;

-5. Determine the identifier to mark the board with
+5. Determine the identifier to mark the board with, line 28-29
 --------------------------

 ::